OpenTimer/Parser-Verilog/README.md

 # Parser-Verilog

-A Fast C++ Header-only Parser for Verilog.
+A Standalone Structural Verilog Parser

 # Get Started with Parser-Verilog